kkazakov/helixtrace-app/README.md

 ## What It Is

-HelixTrace is a Flutter mobile application that lets users create, manage, and visualize geographic network points and trace paths.
-Users authenticate via email/password, then manage points with location, elevation, categorization, and visibility settings.
+HelixTrace is a Flutter mobile application that lets users create, manage, and visualize geographic network points and trace paths, with line-of-sight analysis between points on an interactive map.
+Users authenticate via email/password, then interact with points and visibility analysis on a map display.

 See [PURPOSE.md](PURPOSE.md) for the business context and goals.